lightningpriest/discord-bot-uptimer/README.md

-# bot-uptimer
+# Bot Uptimer
-This script will be trigger your BOT active 24/7
+This script will allow your Bot Live Sites to uptime per-minutes 24/7.
+### Installation
+Open [Google Script](https://script.google.com) then create new project and paste the script, replace *"Live Link"* with your live sites.
+(Ex : "bot234.woo.repl.co").
+Set the timer in Google Script to per-minutes, then run and close.